raulagrait/ios-tomatillo/README.md

 ## Tomatillo
-Homework assignment for CodePath class on Swift / UIKit This is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).
+Homework assignment for CodePath class on Swift / UIKit.
+This is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).

 Time spent: `8 hours`